VTAstrobotics/Robot-2017/README.md

 ## Running on BeagleBone
 You will need to perform the following actions once to run the robot code on a BeagleBone.

+1. `cp system/uEnv.txt /boot` to set up the UART and ADC device trees
+   - If you have custom changes to uEnv.txt, just copy over the `cape_enable` line
-1. `cp system/99-gpio.rules /etc/udev/rules.d` to set up permissions for the GPIOs
+2. `cp system/99-gpio.rules /etc/udev/rules.d` to set up permissions for the GPIOs
-2. `groupadd gpio` to create a user group for GPIO access
+3. `groupadd gpio` to create a user group for GPIO access
-3. `usermod -aG gpio astrobotics` to add the user `astrobotics` to the GPIO group
+4. `usermod -aG gpio astrobotics` to add the user `astrobotics` to the GPIO group
-4. Reboot the system
+5. Reboot the system

 ## Building
 Assuming you have ROS already installed on your system, run the following commands: